doserjef/spOccupancy_examples/README.md

 ### Single-species and multi-species examples on tropical amphibians

-The goal for these examples is to assess how amphibian species occupancy patterns relates to a variety of landscape characteristis around 50 headwater streams in Brazil.
+The goal for these examples is to assess how amphibian species occupancy patterns relate to a variety of landscape characteristics around 50 headwater streams in Brazil.
 Specifically, we will assess the effect of the following variables on amphibian species occupancy:

 + `forest`: amount of forest land within surrounding landscape.
 + `agriculture`: amount of agricultural land within surrounding landscape.